PetarV-/n-hance-pls/README.md

 ## Motivation

-Smartphones have gradually revolutionised the way in which we record our most important events---with camera setups that are, at times, capable of rivalling bespoke cameras in terms of output.
-This has made smartphone cameras one of their centerpiece features, and one that, more often then not, determines their price tag.
+Smartphones have gradually revolutionised the way in which we record our most important events---with camera setups that are now, at a glance, capable of rivalling bespoke cameras.
+This has made cameras one of the centerpiece features of smartphones.

 However, phone cameras are also bound to have deficiencies---arising from the constrained nature of squeezing them onto a mobile device.
 For example, they may not be able to handle a certain lighting setup properly, and result in over- or under-exposed photos and videos.
-These effects generally become more dire as we move to the lower-end of the price spectrum.
+These effects generally deteriorate as we move to the lower-end of the price spectrum.

 While it may seem as if all is lost when a photo/video is taken under poor conditions, **neural networks** may be leveraged to remedy the situation---sometimes substantially.
 To demonstrate this, we present **N-hance (pls)**, (to the best of our knowledge) the first enhancing system for smartphone videos.